top of page

 This is where journaling, self-reflection, and mindful digital planning become powerful tools.
 They help you slow down the moment, look at your thoughts, and choose differently.

-Let’s uncover the biggest lies your brain tells you—and the powerful ways to challenge and outsmart them.
+Let’s uncover the biggest lies your brain tells you, and the powerful ways to challenge and outsmart them.

 Lie 1.
 “I’ll Be Happy When…”

 Your brain loves to convince you that happiness is a destination.
 This lie pretends to be motivation, but it’s actually emotional procrastination.
+This lie delays joy and turns happiness into a future reward.

 Your brain convinces you that happiness lives somewhere “out there”: